junekonuche/MayDay-Aviation-Accident-Investigation-Intelligence-System/README.md

 ### Objectives

-Analyze historical aviation accident and incident data.
+- Analyze historical aviation accident and incident data.
-Identify patterns and relationships between aviation accidents.
+- Discover patterns within aviation accident narratives and structured investigation records.
+- Compare TF-IDF and Sentence-BERT for semantic accident similarity analysis.
+- Generate Accident Similarity Scores using semantic embeddings and cosine similarity.
-Develop a machine learning model to predict Accident Similarity Scores.
+- Develop regression models to predict Accident Similarity Scores.
-Forecast aviation accident category trends using time series analysis.
+- Forecast aviation safety trends using time series analysis.
-Build an investigation support platform for aviation safety professionals.
+- Build an intelligent investigation support platform for aviation safety professionals.
-Improve access to historical investigation knowledge and safety lessons.
-Machine Learning Component
-Regression Problem

 ## Target Variable: Accident Similarity Score

-The model will estimate the similarity between aviation accidents based on factors such as:

-Aircraft type
-Aircraft manufacturer
-Weather conditions
-Flight phase
-Operational characteristics
-Accident circumstances

-The output will be a numerical similarity score indicating how closely related two accident cases are.
+The Accident Similarity Score is a continuous numerical value representing how semantically similar one aviation accident is to previous historical accident cases.

+The score is generated using:

+- Sentence-BERT embeddings
+- TF-IDF vectorization (baseline)
+- Cosine Similarity

+Regression models are then trained to predict this similarity score using structured aviation features such as aircraft characteristics, weather conditions, operational information, engine details, and accident circumstances.

 ## Time Series Component